Blackhead extraction

 - How to safely squeeze a blackhead, if necessary?

-- What professional treatments help to remove blackheads?
+- Which professional treatments help remove blackheads?

 - How to prevent the formation of new blackheads?

-- inflammation and swelling,
+- inflammations and swellings,

 - painful abscesses,